LGBTQIA+ Affirming Therapy in Baltimore

 Depression and Anxiety

-Minority stress, discrimination, and stigma contribute to higher rates of depression and anxiety among LGBTQIA+ individuals.
+Discrimination, and stigma contribute to higher rates of depression and anxiety among LGBTQIA+ individuals.
 Affirmative therapy addresses both symptoms and underlying stressors.

 Trauma and Discrimination